Manviel/BlueberryMuffin/README.md

 3. If at least one respondend started the survey we should lock the Questions.

 4. Update Swagger.
 List possible errors.

+5. Research about extenstion or package about Back Refs.